Domestic Abuse (Info for professionals)

 Drive works with high-harm, high-risk and serial perpetrators of domestic abuse to prevent their abusive behaviour and protect victims.
 Drive challenges and supports perpetrators to change and works with partner agencies – like the police and social services – to disrupt abuse.

-Referrals to Drive are made through the MARAC process.
+Make a referral - referrals to Drive are made through the MARAC process.

 Please click on the link below to access the Women and Girls Network free sexual violence helpline number: